Early access — cascade metrics are real (derived from canonical token telemetry); the operator field is a curated seed. Learn more about the data

 How to improve velocity without sacrificing yield

-- 2. Reduce review-loop overhead.
-Time spent reviewing and editing between turns is session_time that doesn’t produce output.
+• 2.
+Reduce review-loop overhead.
+Time spent reviewing and editing between turns is input that doesn’t produce output.
 Trust the cascade — if your context is stable and your prompts are specific, the output quality is high enough to reduce round-trip edits.

 FAQ

-- Velocity = output / session_time.
-It measures how many output tokens you produce per unit of session time.
-High velocity means you’re generating output quickly; low velocity means you’re spending time on input and context management without proportional output.
+Velocity = output / input.
+It measures how many output tokens you produce per token of fresh input.
+High velocity means you’re generating substantial output relative to your input; low velocity means you’re spending most of your tokens on fresh context without proportional output.

-- High velocity without yield is fast waste.
-An operator generating 10,000 tokens/hour with no cache reuse has high velocity but low yield — they are burning tokens quickly.
-Yield measures efficiency; velocity measures speed.
-Speed without efficiency is just faster waste.
+High velocity without yield is fast waste.
+An operator generating high output per input with no cache reuse has high velocity but low yield — they are burning input efficiently.
+Yield measures efficiency; velocity measures output ratio.
+Output without compounding is just faster waste.
 Yield is the headline; velocity is context.

 Related metrics: Yield (Υ) · Compression Ratio · Cache Hit Rate · Methodology